Bisonai/orakl/docs/v0.1/vrf.md

 }
 ```

-The arguments of `requestRandomWords` function are explained below:
+Below, you can find an explanation of `requestRandomWords` arguments of function from [`VRFCoordinator` smart contract](https://github.com/Bisonai-CIC/orakl/blob/master/contracts/src/v0.1/VRFCoordinator.sol):

 * `keyHash`: a `bytes32` value representing the hash of the key used to generate the random words, also used to choose a trusted VRF provider.
 * `accId`: a `uint64` value representing the ID of the account associated with the request.